MStarmans91/WORC/README.md

 [![Build Status](https://travis-ci.com/MStarmans91/WORC.svg?token=qyvaeq7Cpwu7hJGB98Gp&branch=master)](https://travis-ci.com/MStarmans91/WORC)

-# WORC v1.0.0
+# WORC v2.0.0

 ## Workflow for Optimal Radiomics Classification

-This is an open-source python package for the easy execution of full Radiomics pipelines.
+WORC is an open-source python package for the easy execution of full Radiomics pipelines.

 We aim to establish a common Radiomics platform supporting easy integration of other tools.
-With our modular build and support of different software languages (python, MATLAB, ruby, java etc.), we want to facilitate and stimulate collaboration and comparison of different Radiomics approaches.
+With our modular build and support of different software languages (python, MATLAB, ruby, java etc.), we want to facilitate and stimulate collaboration, standardisation and comparison of different Radiomics approaches.
 By combining this in a single framework, we hope to find a universal Radiomics strategy that can address various problems.

 ## Disclaimer
-This package is under heavy development.
+This package is still under development.
 We try to thoroughly test and evaluate every new build and function, but bugs can off course still occur.
-Please create an issue on Github or contact us through the channels below if you find any.
-We will try to fix them as soon as possible.
+Please contact us through the channels below if you find any and we will try to fix them as soon as possible, or create an issue on this Github.

 ### Documentation

-More detailed information can be found in the Wiki on this Github repository.
+For more information, see our Github Wiki.

 Alternatively, you can generate the documentation by checking out the master branch and running from the root directory: